soWatt/soWatt.github.io/_posts/2022-08-29-Docker-Notes.md

 3. Use them together for max flexibility!
 <br/>
 <br/>
-Docker documentation provides plenty of tutorial material for Docker/Docker Desktop.
+Docker documentation provides plenty of tutorial material for Docker/Docker Desktop which can be found [here](https://docs.docker.com/get-started/).